efyang/portal-0.5/README.md

 ## Post-Interim Writeup Addendum (not reflected in [Writeup.pdf](Writeup.pdf))

 ### Optimizations
 Since the interim report, we've added substantial optimizations on the portal rendering side.
 Before, we effectively had to render all level of both portals every single frame, which dropped framerates immensely.
 We now use a combination of per-level frustum culling and checking that the camera is actually in front of the portal before rendering each level of the portal.
+The stencil buffer doesn't actually improve performance (at least for just culling) as this step happens after the fragment shader, and so does not actually reduce the number of rendered pixels

 ### Level System
 We define levels as a series of rooms which are linked together by teleport boxes, which teleport to the previous or next level.
 In this way, there is effectively a goal in each level.
 Additionally, these rooms are all loaded in the same scene, but are spaced apart much further apart than the camera far field, to avoid any performance detriments.